netw0rm/atlaskit/packages/drag-and-drop/docs/USAGE.md

 type DraggableId: Id;
 type DraggableLocation = {|
   droppableId: DroppableId,
-  // the position of the droppable within a droppable
+  // the position of the draggable within a droppable
   index: number
 |};
 ```